 Wondering if you can reimburse employees for medical expenses?
-A health reimbursement arrangement (HRA) is an employee medical reimbursement plan that allows business owners to reimburse their employees on a tax-free basis for health insurance premiums and qualified medical expenses.
-Now there are two types of HRAs that make it possible to reimburse employees for qualified medical expenses tax-free.
+A health reimbursement arrangement (HRA) is an employee medical reimbursement plan that allows business owners to reimburse employees for health insurance premiums and qualified medical expenses on a tax-free basis.
+Now there are two types of HRAs that make it possible for employers to reimburse employees for health insurance and qualified medical expenses tax-free.

 Employee medical reimbursement: a history